Van-David-Le/van-david-le.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why Gustave is really cool :sunglasses:
+subtitle: Why Gustave is really cool 😎
 ---

 My name is Gustave and I am a (fighter) robot who's goal is to catch a flag in an arena and to bring it back to my starting point.